andrewself143/linear-assumptions/README.md

 ![Alt Text](images/image2.png)

 <br>The points appear to be randomly varied above and below zero, with relatively constant width.
 It is safe to assume linearity for this model.
 There could be some issue with constant variance assumption because the errors are smaller on the left.
-This can be fixed by applying a log transformation to the response variable.
+This can be fixed by applying a log transformation to the response variable.<br>

 #### Create QQ plot of the residuals to assess normality.